Infrared Fluorescence Photography (IRF)

 infrared-fluorescence-photography-3

 Among historical pigments, Egyptian blue, cadmium red, and cadmium yellow are the ones exhibiting infrared fluorescence.
 As the name says Egyptian blue is the blue actually used by the Egyptians and Romans.
-So, infrared fluorescence photography it’s used in archaeology to detect even tiny fragments of Egyptian blue pigment.
+So, infrared fluorescence photography is used in archaeology to detect even tiny fragments of Egyptian blue pigment.

 Experimental Set up